james-middleton/Family-Handbook/README.md

 The address of school website is [www.darlinghurst.uk](www.darlinghurst.uk).
 It is regularly updated and includes contact details for teachers and other staff members.

 In the [Information for Parents](http://www.darlinghurst.uk/information/) section you will find a school [Calendar](http://www.darlinghurst.uk/calendar/) with dates of school outings, plays, shows, and other school events.

 Current and past editions of the weekly News & Views school newsletter are also posted here, along with links to school policies and other useful information.

-The [News](http://www.darlinghurst.uk/news/)section shows pictures  and videos of recent school activities, celebrating the children and their achievements.
-(Darlinghurst has a strict children protection policy.
+The [News](http://www.darlinghurst.uk/news/) section shows pictures  and videos of recent school activities, celebrating the children and their achievements.

+Darlinghurst has a strict children protection policy.
 Children’s photos will only appear on the website with their parents’ permission.
 For this reason, _**we ask families not to take photos or videos at school events**_.

 ##The Parents and Teachers Association (PTA)
-Darlinghurst parents and teachers association (PTA) is a group that organises events during the school year to raise money for the
-‘little extras’ that benefit all children during their time at the school.
+The Darlinghurst parents and teachers association (PTA) is a group that organises events during the school year to raise money for the ‘little extras’ that benefit all children during their time at the school.
 These are things that the normal school budget does not normally cover, such as …

 Meetings are usually held each half term, in the morning, straight after school drop-off and are open to anyone with a child at the school.
 If childcare is a problem, you are welcome to bring younger brothers and sisters along too.